Skip to content

 To paddleboard on the ocean, you need to master the basic techniques for paddling and moving efficiently.
 Here are the main points to know:

-• The stance: To paddle correctly, you need to adopt a stable and dynamic stance on the board.
-Place your feet parallel to the width of the board, approximately shoulder-width apart.
-Bend your knees slightly and keep your back straight.
+• Position: To paddle correctly, you need to adopt a stable and dynamic position on the board.
+Place your feet parallel to the width of the board, about shoulder-width apart.
+Slightly bend your knees and keep your back straight.
 Look ahead, not at your feet.

-• The grip: To hold the paddle correctly, you must follow a few simple rules.
+• Grip: To hold the paddle correctly, you need to follow a few simple rules.
 Place one hand on the shaft and the other on the handle.
-The blade should be pointing forward, towards the nose of the board.
-Switch hands each time you change sides of the paddle stroke.
+The blade should be oriented forward, meaning towards the nose of the board.
+Switch hands each time you change paddling sides.

-• The paddle stroke: To achieve an effective paddle stroke, you must follow three phases: the insertion, the pull, and the recovery.
-Insert the blade into the water in front of you, as far as possible without losing your balance.
+• The paddle stroke: To make an effective paddle stroke, you need to follow three phases: immersion, pull, and recovery.
+Immerse the blade in the water in front of you, as far as possible without losing your balance.
 Pull the blade towards you, keeping your arm straight and using your core strength.
-Bring the blade out of the water at foot level and bring it back in front of you, passing it over the surface.
+Take the blade out of the water at foot level and bring it back in front of you by passing it over the water.

-• Changing direction: There are several techniques for changing direction with your board.
-The simplest is to increase your paddling frequency on one side to turn the board in the opposite direction.
+• Changing direction: To change direction with your board, there are several possible techniques.
+The simplest is to increase the paddling frequency on one side to turn the board to the opposite side.
 For example, to turn right, paddle more often on the left.
-You can also use your paddle as a rudder by placing it perpendicular to the back of the board on the side you want to turn towards.
+You can also use your paddle as a rudder by placing it perpendicular to the back of the board on the side you want to turn.

 Paddleboarding safety: essential rules and precautions to take at sea

-Paddleboarding on the ocean is not without risk.
-It is therefore essential to follow some key rules and take certain precautions to avoid accidents and incidents.
+Paddleboarding on the ocean is not without risks.
+Therefore, it is essential to follow certain rules and take precautions to prevent accidents and incidents.
 Here are the main tips to follow:

-• Never go out alone: paddleboard with at least one other person or inform someone of your outing, your route and your expected return time.
+• Never go alone: Paddle with at least one other person or inform someone of your outing, your route, and your estimated return time.

-• Always wear a leash: attach your ankle to your board with a leash so you don't lose it if you fall or encounter strong winds.
-The leash can save your life if you're far from shore or if you're tired.
+• Always wear a leash: Attach your ankle to your board with a leash so you don't lose it in case of a fall or strong winds.
+The leash can save your life if you are far from shore or if you are tired.

-• Wear a life jacket: To help you stay afloat if you become submerged, it is advisable to wear a life jacket or a buoyancy aid.
-The life jacket can protect you from drowning if you lose consciousness or experience cramps.
+• Wear a vest: To help you stay afloat in case of immersion, it is advisable to wear a life jacket or a buoyancy aid vest.
+The vest can protect you from drowning if you lose consciousness or suffer from cramps.

-• Follow the navigation rules: it is essential to respect the navigation and safety rules in effect at your chosen location.
-Respect designated areas, right-of-way rules, distances, and the instructions of local authorities to ensure safe navigation.
-Furthermore, do not venture more than 300 meters from the shore.
+• Follow navigation rules: It is essential to respect the navigation and safety rules in force at your chosen spot.
+Respect authorized zones, priorities, distances, and local authority instructions to navigate safely.
+Furthermore, do not go beyond 300 meters from the shore.

-Experiencing waves on a paddleboard in the ocean: surfing techniques
+Experiencing waves on an ocean paddleboard: surfing techniques

-If you're looking for thrills and pure gliding, you can try stand-up paddleboarding on the ocean.
-This sport involves standing up on a wave using a paddle.
-Unlike traditional surfing, stand-up paddleboarding is more accessible for beginners because there's no need to stand up on the board.
-You simply anticipate the breaking wave and paddle with it.
+If you're looking for thrills and pure glide, you can try paddle surfing on the ocean.
+This discipline involves surfing standing on a wave with the help of a paddle.
+Unlike traditional surfing, paddle surfing is more accessible for beginners, as there's no need to stand up on the board.
+You just need to anticipate the breaking of the wave and accompany its movement with the paddle.

-If you're looking for even more thrills, you can try SUP foiling, a variation of paddle surfing that uses a board equipped with a foil shaped like an underwater wing.
-SUP foiling allows you to fly above the water and surf smaller or gentler waves.
-However, it requires more technique and balance than traditional paddle surfing.
-It's about surfing waves on a paddleboard, but with a foil under the board that allows you to fly above the water.
+If you want even more thrills, you can try SUP foiling, a variant of paddle surfing that uses a board equipped with a hydrofoil wing underneath.
+SUP foiling allows you to fly above the water and surf smaller or softer waves.
+However, it requires more technique and balance than classic paddle surfing.
+It involves surfing waves on a paddleboard but with a foil under the board that allows you to fly above the water.

 Discover SUP foiling

-Tips for choosing the right spot and the best conditions for paddleboarding on the ocean
+Tips for choosing the right spot and the best conditions for ocean paddleboarding

-To go paddleboarding on the ocean, you need to choose a spot suited to your level and your goal.
-There are paddleboarding spots for all tastes, whether you want a leisurely paddle, a sporty excursion, or surfing.
+To paddleboard on the ocean, you need to choose a spot that suits your skill level and goals.
+There are paddleboarding spots for all tastes, whether for a relaxed stroll, a challenging tour, or surfing.

-Here are some tips for choosing the right spot and the best conditions for paddleboarding on the ocean:
+Here are some tips for choosing the right spot and the best conditions for ocean paddleboarding:

 Check the weather forecast

-Check the wind, waves, tides, and air and water temperatures.
-Choose conditions suited to your skill level and goals.
-Avoid stormy, foggy, or rough seas.
+Find out about the wind, waves, tides, air and water temperature.
+Choose conditions appropriate for your level and objective.
+Avoid stormy, foggy, or heavy swell days.

 • Wind: Light or no wind is ideal for beginners.
-More experienced practitioners can adapt to windier conditions.
+More experienced paddlers can adapt to windier conditions.

 • Waves: If you want to surf, waves are necessary.
-For a leisurely stroll, calm seas are preferable.
+For a leisurely paddle, calm seas are preferable.

-• Water temperature: Depending on your region, you will need to adapt your equipment (wetsuit, life jacket) accordingly.
+• Water temperature: Depending on your region, you'll need to adapt your equipment (wetsuit, vest) accordingly.

 The season

-• Summer: This is generally the most popular season for paddleboarding, with conditions often favorable.
+• Summer: This is generally the most popular season for paddleboarding, with often favorable conditions.

-• Off-season: Temperatures may be cooler, but beaches are less crowded and conditions may be more stable.
+• Off-season: Temperatures may be cooler, but beaches are less crowded, and conditions can be more stable.

 Look at the tides

-• High tide: The water is deeper, which can be useful for navigating in areas less accessible at low tide.
+• High tide: The water is deeper, which can be interesting for navigating in areas less accessible at low tide.

-• Low tide: Often reveals different landscapes and can be more conducive to discovering fauna and flora.
+• Low tide: Often reveals different landscapes and can be more conducive to discovering marine flora and fauna.

-Familiarize yourself with the navigation and safety rules in effect at your chosen spot.
-Respect designated areas, right-of-way rules, distances, and instructions from local authorities.
-Do not navigate beyond 300 meters from the shore (if your board is less than 3.50 meters long).
+Inform yourself about the navigation and safety rules in force at your chosen spot.
+Respect authorized zones, priorities, distances, and local authority instructions.
+Do not paddle beyond 300 meters from the shore (if your board is less than 3.50 meters long).

-Depending on whether you want to go paddleboarding for leisure, touring, or surfing, you won't choose the same type of spot.
-For leisurely paddling, opt for calm, sheltered bodies of water, such as bays, lagoons, or estuaries.
-For touring, choose more open and varied waters, such as rocky coastlines, islands, or headlands.
-For surfing, look for wave spots suited to your skill level—not too big and not too small.
+Depending on whether you want to do leisurely paddleboarding, touring paddleboarding, or paddle surfing, you won't choose the same type of spot.
+For leisurely paddleboarding, prefer calm and sheltered bodies of water, such as bays, lagoons, or estuaries.
+For touring paddleboarding, opt for more open and varied bodies of water, such as rocky coastlines, islands, or capes.
+For paddle surfing, look for wave spots suitable for your level, neither too big nor too small.

 Respect the environment

-Be careful not to disturb marine life during your paddleboarding trip.
+Be careful not to disturb marine wildlife and flora during your paddleboarding trip.
 Avoid protected areas, such as nature reserves or marine areas.
-Do not leave any trash behind and do not collect shells or coral.
+Do not leave any trash behind and do not collect shells or corals.

-• Opt for the quietest hours of the day: Early morning or late afternoon are often more pleasant to avoid crowds and changing weather conditions.
+• Prefer the calmest hours of the day: Early morning or late afternoon are often more pleasant to avoid crowds and changing weather conditions.

-• Learn about ocean currents: They can influence your trajectory and your safety.
+• Learn about ocean currents: They can affect your trajectory and safety.

-Stand-up paddleboarding on the ocean is a complete activity that engages both body and mind.
+Paddleboarding on the ocean is a comprehensive activity that engages both body and mind.
 To progress and fully enjoy this experience, it's important to train regularly and do specific exercises.

-• Warm-up: Before getting in the water, it's essential to properly warm up your muscles and joints.
-Do a few minutes of cardio to increase your heart and breathing rate.
-Then, do some dynamic stretches (arm, shoulder, and hip rotations) to loosen your muscles and prevent injuries.
+• Warm-up: Before getting in the water, it's essential to thoroughly warm up your muscles and joints.
+Do a few minutes of cardio to increase your heart and respiratory rate.
+Then, do dynamic stretches (arm, shoulder, hip rotations) to loosen your muscles and prevent injuries.

-• Strength training: To improve your strength and endurance, you can do strength training exercises on the board or on the ground.
+• Strength training: To improve your strength and endurance, you can do strength training exercises on the board or on land.
 For example, you can do push-ups, squats, lunges, planks, or burpees.
-This will allow you to work the muscles in your back, arms, shoulders, abs, and legs, which are essential for paddleboarding.
+This will help you engage the back, arm, shoulder, abdominal, and leg muscles, all of which are essential for paddleboarding.

-• Balance training: To improve your balance and stability, you can do exercises that will put you off balance and force you to use your stabilizing muscles.
-For example, you can paddleboard on one leg, change position on the board, make sharp turns, or move from a seated to a standing position.
+• Balance work: To improve your balance and stability, you can do exercises that will challenge your balance and force you to use your stabilizing muscles.
+For example, you can paddle on one leg, change positions on the board, make sharp turns, or transition from a sitting to a standing position.

-• Technical work: To improve your paddling and surfing technique, you can do exercises that will help you optimize your strokes and efficiency.
-For example, you can work on the cadence and power of your paddle strokes, the trajectory and orientation of your board, the timing and positioning on the wave, or the control of speed and direction.
-These exercises will allow you to gain fluidity and precision.
+• Technique work: To improve your paddling and surfing technique, you can do exercises that will help you optimize your movements and efficiency.
+For example, you can work on the cadence and power of your paddle strokes, the trajectory and orientation of your board, the timing and placement on the wave, or speed and direction control.
+These exercises will help you gain fluidity and precision.

-Stand-up paddleboarding (SUP) on the ocean is a water sport that offers numerous advantages and benefits.
-Whether you're enjoying the scenery, marine life, waves, or wind, SUP on the ocean is a complete activity that engages both body and mind.
-But how can you paddleboard on the ocean safely and enjoyably?
-Proper preparation and the right equipment are essential.
-You also need to master the basic paddling techniques and maneuver efficiently.
-Finally, you must respect the essential rules and take certain precautions to avoid accidents and incidents.
-If you follow these tips, techniques, and recommendations, you can embark on this adventure with confidence and peace of mind.
+Paddleboarding on the ocean is a water activity that offers many advantages and benefits.
+Whether it's to enjoy the scenery, marine life, waves, or wind, ocean paddleboarding is a comprehensive activity that engages both body and mind.
+But how do you paddleboard on the ocean safely and enjoyably?
+You need to prepare properly and have the right equipment.
+You also need to master the basic techniques for paddling and moving efficiently.
+Finally, you need to respect essential rules and take certain precautions to avoid accidents and incidents.
+If you follow these tips, techniques, and recommendations, you can embark on this adventure with confidence and serenity.